-10 incredible things to do on Lord Howe Island
+10 Incredible Things To Do on Lord Howe Island

 With its spectacular mountain scenery, coral reefs, migratory birdlife and native species found nowhere else on earth, Lord Howe Island – a two-hour flight from Sydney – could well be the ultimate holiday destination for outdoor enthusiasts.
 It’s the type of island where you’ll get more wear out of your hiking boots than your sequin Camilla, and you’re more likely to spot a rare seabird than an Instainfluencer.
 It’s a laid-back island that feels undamaged by the modern world – where a push bike is the main mode of transport, and tourist numbers are limited to 400 people at any one time.
 If you love walking, snorkelling and exploring nature, you’ll probably love Lord Howe Island as much as I do!